ICELAND PHOTO TOURS 2020/21

 *This itinerary includes the one or other secret spot.
 This is why we shall not name names for now.
 But rest assured, it will give you the absolute best chance to capture the beauty of Iceland in every way possible.

 Day 1 - The day has finally come!
 Today, we meet.
 And we shall do so nice and early(ish) over brunch at the Center Hotel Miðgarður in Reykjavík.
 If you decide to arrive a few days or a day early, mention our name for a discount and if you fancy burgers, go to Hamborgarabulla Tomasar - that's where Ivar and I met and it's YUM.
+For cheaper but still excellent accommodation, stay at KEX Hostel.
+We love it.
 Okay, back to the itinerary.
 After a leisurely brunch, we are headed south for our first waterfall action.
 This is one of my favourites.
 We will also be able to take some breathtaking drone shots over some river braids.
 Tonight's home will be the cozy Midgard Base Camp - it's the go-to stop for photographers passing through.
 They will serve us both dinner and breakfast.

 Day 2 - Sunrise is just before 7am, which, in our world, is very comfortable ;).
 We'll rise bright and early and had to yet another, perhaps even more impressive waterfall.
 And guess where we will go after that?
 Yep, another waterfall.
 It's a short walk, yet, it feels otherworldly.
 Just writing this has me all excited...
 Once all the bangers were collected, we continue to the stunning Hótel Katla, which will be our base for the day/night.
 Sunset will include a lighthouse, cliffs, a black sand beach - the classic Iceland classic magic.